Cheapest car insurance in Texas for a bad driving record

 How much is high-risk car insurance in Texas?

-A bad driving record or low credit score can significantly increase rates.
-While high-risk car insurance averages $3,233 in Texas, you can find rates as low as $2,124 from Nationwide.
+A problematic driving record or poor credit score may mean higher insurance rates, but affordable options exist.
+In Texas, high-risk car insurance costs $3,233 per year.
+However, you can get rates as low as $2,124 annually from Nationwide.

 Select your state and risk factor below to see the insurance company and its